 - At least one year of school remaining

 This generous scholarship for single parents covers up to 90% of outstanding college expenses for each recipient.

-An institutional scholarship for single mothers, the Beatrice F. Kroesche Memorial Scholarship is awarded to University of Utah students who major in Education or English.
+The Beatrice F. Kroesche Memorial Scholarship is an institutional scholarship for single mothers.
+It is awarded to University of Utah students who major in Education or English.
 Eligibility requirements for this $1,000 to $2,000 financial aid award include:

 - 3.0 GPA